Samurai Warrior - Ronan

 With a 70m rope this pitch can be linked with the next if you take the lower angle slabby crack on the left instead of the 5.10 layback.

 Move left from the tree belay to the main corner.
 Laybacking turns difficult quickly as the crack pinches down to nothing.
-Run it out a little to the first bolt and then hope you can get something before the next bolt.
-Relax a little as you clip two more bolts, and then pull off some super thing laybacking.
-This pitch often climbs more like a slab than a crack since the corner is so thin.
-Run it out a little more until the corner accepts gear again and hope you haven’t blown it.
+Run it out a little to the first 1/4" bolt and make sure to plug something before the next bolt.
+Relax a little as you clip a mix of new and old bolts, and then pull off some super thin laybacking.
+This pitch often climbs more like a slab than a crack since the corner is so featureless.
+Pass a final, newer bolt and hope the corner accepts gear before you blow it.
 Some easier climbing leads to a tree where you move left out of the corner and build a belay when convenient. .75" - 1.5" gear works for the anchor.

 From the Charlotte Creek Camp hike 20 minutes until the first clearing where you can see the whole wall.
 Hike up the talus and slabs aiming for a large left facing corner in the middle of the base of the wall.
 From the top of the slabs traverse to the right across blocky terrain past the base of the large corner to a sandy slope at the lowest of three large trees.
 The route starts up the slab above, see beta photo.
 Two very large flakes are visible on Samurai Warrior, which are at the end of P2 and P4 (fish taco flake).